irahulchaurasiya/WishList_Xindus/README.md

 * Make sure you have MySQL workbench installed.
 * Set up the database according to the configuration in the application properties file.
 * Run the application using your preferred IDE.
-* Access the API endpoints using tools like Postman , Swagger or your web browser.
+* Access the API endpoints using tools like Postman , or your web browser.

 ## API Endpoints